CUMIS Life Insurance review (2026 update)

 CUMIS Life Insurance cost and value

-* These figures reflect the average monthly cost for $500,000 of coverage for healthy, non-smoking individuals across a term length of 10-30 years.
+* These figures reflect the average monthly cost for $600,000 of fully underwrittenΒ coverage for healthy, non-smoking individuals across a term length of 10-30 years.

 About pricing comparisons

 To ensure fairness and accuracy, all pricing comparisons were made within identical product types and demographic segments.
-For instance, a 10-year term policy for non-smoking women aged 18-29 with $500,000 in coverage was compared to the average pricing for all other 10-year term policies meeting the same criteria.
+For instance, a 10-year term policy for non-smoking women aged 30-44 with $600,000 in coverage was compared to the average pricing for all other 10-year term policies meeting the same criteria.

 CUMIS Life Insurance reviews and customer service

-CUMIS does have strong ratings for financial stability, but policyholders seem dissatisfied with the service — specifically inconsistent communication and claims handling.
+CUMIS Life Insurance carries a 2.3-star rating on Google.
+CUMIS does have strong ratings for financial stability, but based on some reviews, policyholders seem dissatisfied with the service, specifically inconsistent communication and claims handling.

-CUMIS Life Insurance products at a glance
+CUMIS Life Insurance plans at a glance

 CUMIS life insurance riders